 …a plot is not an idea, one fairly well-rounded character, a flurry of conversation climaxed by a quarrel, kiss-and-make-up, and a cheery platitude.
 That is a vignette.

 So what is plot?
 I had a little trouble picking out a clean definition, other than it’s the mechanism to keep things moving forward.
 He cites Koontz’s article (later in the book) by saying plot is the skeleton, reiterates that plot is the sense of things moving forward, calls it “…a means of transportation for the characters in your fiction,” and again cites Koontz as saying that plot is the “most demanding task that a novelist must face…”.
 So plot is what keeps the story moving forward.
-I’m not entirely sure that’s a workable definition, but there’s nothing I can’t accept in it.
+I’m not entirely sure if that’s a workable definition, but there’s nothing I can’t accept in it.

 To me, plot is the connecting threads under all the scenes in a story.
 It’s why all the pieces of a story are present, what makes them related.
 That’s not so different from Williamson’s definition, nor any clearer.